Hybrid Acousto-Optical Double Dressing of a Two-Level System

 Another remarkable feature of the Mollow physics is that it reveals additional resonances and transitions within what is fundamentally a simple two-level system.
 Probing these transitions with a second drive uncovers rich quantum interference phenomena and multi‑photon dynamics.
 For example, when a second laser is tuned into resonance with two selected dressed states of different energy ladders, quantum interference between competing transition channels suppresses specific spectral lines of spontaneous emission, a phenomenon predicted theoretically~\cite{Ficek:1999aa} and observed experimentally~\cite{He:2015aa,Gustin:2021aa}.
-Meanwhile, the same system supports transitions between dressed states within the same ladder that are in the gigahertz frequency range~\cite{Barrett:1992aa,Brunel:1998aa}, effectively bridging microwave and optical resonances within a simple two-level system.
-This property could enable new approaches for microwave control of resonance fluorescence~\cite{Anton:2017aa,Lukin:2020aa}, optical readout of thermal motions~\cite{Munsch:2017aa,Spinnler:2024aa}, optical cooling of acoustic phonons~\cite{Wilson-Rae:2004aa,Rabl:2010aa}, and quantum transduction~\cite{Schuetz:2015aa}.
-However, the development of these applications requires the understanding of the complete resonance fluorescence spectrum of a two-level system under a combined transverse optical drive and longitudinal gigahertz-frequency drive~\cite{Yan:2016aa}, which has not been studied experimentally.
+Meanwhile, parametric drives can facilitate Floquet engineering of an emitter's emission properties~\cite{Lukin:2020aa} and induce rich yet distinct quantum interference phenomena~\cite{Groll:2026aa}.
+Furthermore, they can directly dress the atom-light states within the same energy ladder to bridge frequencies differing by several orders of magnitude, with applications in microwave control of resonance fluorescence~\cite{Anton:2017aa,Lukin:2020aa}, optical readout of thermal motions~\cite{Munsch:2017aa,Spinnler:2024aa}, optical cooling of acoustic phonons~\cite{Wilson-Rae:2004aa,Rabl:2010aa}, and quantum transduction~\cite{Schuetz:2015aa}.
+However, despite many theoretical investigations~\cite{Yan:2016aa,Yan:2019aa,Groll:2026aa}, experimental studies of emitters driven simultaneously by strong transverse and longitudinal fields have remained elusive.